Acre War: Second Republic of Acre

 At 26 years old, having fought in the Federalist Revolution, the gaucho José Plácido de Castro came to Amazon.
 In 1902, rubber tappers made a deal with Castro.
 The military, believing that it could profit from the border struggle, offered Castro to train and command 2000 tappers to fight the Bolivians.
-At 5 o'clock in the morning of August 6, 1902, Castro led 33 riflemen in canoes on the Acre River.
-Castro quietly entered a wooden house in the city of Xapuri, in which the Bolivian quartermaster depot was based.
+At 5 a.m. on August 6, 1902, Castro led 33 riflemen in canoes on the Acre River.
+Castro quietly entered a wooden house in the city of Xapuri, where the Bolivian quartermaster depot was based.
 Soon, Castro took possession of the site and imprisoned the Bolivian military personnel.
 The local people mistook the group as part of the celebrations of the Bolivian Independence Day.

-On September 18, a Bolivian battalion of 180 men, led by Colonel Rosendo Rojas, surprised the forces of Castro, which now had about 70 men.
-The Brazilians, armed with Winchester rifles, low on ammunition and suffering from tropical diseases and desertions, lost twenty men and were defeated.
+On September 18, a 180-man Bolivian battalion led by Colonel Rosendo Rojas surprised Castro's forces, which now had about 70 men.
+The Brazilians, armed with Winchester rifles, low on ammunition, and suffering from tropical diseases and desertions, lost twenty men and were defeated.

-Castro then recruited another force, with about a thousand men.
+Castro then recruited another force with about a thousand men.
 Part of that force besieged the city of Puerto Alonso on May 19, 1902.
-On October 14, the force captured some external fortifications and captured the Río Afua, which wrecked on the island during the fighting.
+On October 14, the force captured some external fortifications and captured the Río Afua, which was wrecked on the island during the fighting.
 The river vessel, renamed Independence, was used against its former owners.
 Despite the setback, the Bolivians obstinately kept Puerto Alonso.

-Elsewhere, the Brazilian adventurers besieged Company, which capitulated on 15 October.
-Other battles, almost all won by the forces of Plácido occurred in Bom Destino, Santa Rosa and other coastal cities.
+Elsewhere, the Brazilian adventurers besieged Empresa, which capitulated on 15 October.
+Other battles, almost all won by the forces of Plácido, occurred in Bom Destino, Santa Rosa, and other coastal cities.
 On January 15, 1903, the Brazilian force attacked and captured some positions out of Puerto Alonso.
 The Independence, anchored upriver, was charged with thirty tons of high-quality rubber and focused on the passage by the Bolivian batteries to bring the river rubber down, which could be sold.
 The Plácido forces used the money to buy weapons and ammunition.
 On January 24, the Bolivians in Puerto Alonso surrendered to the rebels, who had taken the entire region.
 Three days later, on January 27, the Third Republic of Acre was proclaimed, now with the support of President Rodrigues Alves and his Foreign Minister, the Baron of Rio Branco, who ordered the Acre occupation and established a military government under the command of General Olimpio da Silveira.